Does God approve the Worship of Virgin Mary?

 Num 33:51 Speak to the children of Israel, and tell them, When you pass over the Jordan into the land of Canaan, 52 then you shall drive out all the inhabitants of the land from before you, and destroy all their figured stones, and destroy all their molten images, and demolish all their high places:

-KJV 33:52 Then ye shall drive out all the inhabitants of the land from before you, and destroy all their pictures … NKJV ”… destroy all their engraved stones, destroy all their moulded images”, – NKJV is no longer talking about pictures, but engraved stones.
+KJV 33:52 Then ye shall drive out all the inhabitants of the land from before you, and destroy all their pictures … NKJV ”… destroy all their engraved stones, destroy all their molded images”, – NKJV is no longer talking about pictures, but engraved stones.
 Many other translations are on the same line.
 Strong’s H4906: maskîyth, from the same as H7906; a figure (carved on stone, the wall, or any object); figuratively, imagination:—conceit, image(-ry), picture, × wish. – When newer translations no longer speak of “pictures”, but of engravings, the churches may have been sighing with relief when they have a justified reason to leave the altarpiece depicting Christ in place.

 Would the pictures such as the altarpiece painted by an artist representing Christ, be allowed because they are not engraved stones?
 Let us go back to the time when the people of Israel were on their way from Egypt to the promised land.
-There were hardly any painting tools, no colours, no brushes.
+There were hardly any painting tools, no colors, no brushes.
 The question must be looked at from another perspective: can the image be used as a means of worship?
 For example, an altarpiece depicting Christ crucified hanging in the tree; it raises the devoted feelings of the audience and promotes worship.
-In paintings Christ is depicted as a man who usually has white Caucasian features.
+In paintings, Christ is depicted as a man who usually has white Caucasian features.
 What if he was described as a local resident and with a modest look, as in the Bible?
 Scientists have found, over the old, almost apostolic time images of the resurrection of Lazarus; Jesus is described as being short and beardless.
-Presumably the apostles and other contemporaries were the same.
+Presumably, the apostles and other contemporaries were the same.
 Why did Judas have to show Jesus to his captives by giving him a kiss?
 Since all seemed similar (short-sighted with no beard), Judas had to point out Jesus to his captors.
 It took several hundreds of years before Jesus in the pictures began to resemble the kind of person he is currently presented with.

 What kind of emotions would be inspired by Jesus’ images if they were to be performed according to the prophet Isaiah’s description: